 Being accessible to customers, and being able to reach out to them in as efficient a manner as possible, are staples of good business practice.
 A small to medium enterprise with a single phone line or out of date business phone systems will simply not be able to compete in today’s marketplace.
-Getting the right corporate phone system installed – one that will boost your communicative abilities rather than hinder them – is an essential step for any business that wants to move forwards.
+Getting the right telephone system for a small business installed can be a very time consuming process.
+However with the right telephone system in place it will boost your communicative abilities rather than hinder them – is an essential step for any business that wants to move forwards.

 As with any major corporate purchasing decision, there a lot of factors to consider, and plenty of different options to choose from.
 With a view to clearing the fog, here’s an introduction to corporate phone systems, the different technologies and capabilities on offer, and the kinds of prices that are involved.

 The single most important factor in deciding which type of business phone system to install is size: how many phone lines does your business need?
 While it is advisable to err on the side of optimism and anticipate your company having a larger workforce five years down the line, it is also important to be realistic.
 There’s no point paying for an enormous, and enormously expensive, phone system if your company’s telephony needs are minimal.
 The good news is that corporate telephone system suppliers offer a range of options, suitable for all sizes of businesses.
 These are a few of the most common types.

 KSU-Less: the lowest cost to install, and the type of business phone system with the fewest extra features and capabilities.
 This type of system is ideal for any business that needs no more than 10 phone lines, and is based in a single location.
 Installation can be completed without an engineer, which brings the cost down to the purchase price of the hardware.